ZadokJoshua/maui-app-beatus/README.md

 </p>

 ### Getting Started
+To get started with Beatus, follow these steps:

+* Clone this repository and open it in Visual Studio 2022.

+* Ensure that you have .NET 7 installed on your machine.

-* After opening this repository in Visual Studio 2022, create an appsettings.json file within the project.
+* Create an appsettings.json file within the project.
 The file should be in this format:
     ```js
     {
   "CustomVision": {
-        "EndPoint": "",
-        "Key": ""
+    "Endpoint": "<Custom Vision Endpoint>",
+    "Key": "<Custom Vision API Key>"
   },
   "OpenAI": {
-        "Endpoint": "",
+    "Endpoint": "<OpenAI API Endpoint>",
-        "Key": ""
+    "Key": "<OpenAI API Key>"
   }
   }
     ```

+    The Endpoint should contain the URL for the API endpoint, while the Key should contain the API key for authentication.

+* Build and run the application.
 ### Datasets:
 * Tomato leaf diseases - https://data.mendeley.com/datasets/369cky7n39/1
 * Cassava leaf diseases - https://data.mendeley.com/datasets/3832tx2cb2